13.3 Managing Model Risk

 13.3.7 Ongoing Validation

 Validation is the process of confirming that a model is implemented as designed and produces outputs that are meaningful or otherwise useful.
-For VaR measures, this encompasses design review, software testing at both the system/regression and user acceptance stages, parallel testing and backtesting, all discussed above.
+For value-at-risk measures, this encompasses design review, software testing at both the system/regression and user acceptance stages, parallel testing and backtesting, all discussed above.

-Validation also needs to be an ongoing process.
-VaR measures will be modified from time to time, perhaps to add additional traded instruments to the model library, improve performance, or to reflect new modeling techniques.
+Validation also needs to be an ongoing process. value-at-risk measures will be modified from time to time, perhaps to add additional traded instruments to the model library, improve performance, or to reflect new modeling techniques.
 Proposed modifications need to be documented in an updated design document.
 That needs to be reviewed and approved.
 Once the modifications are coded, they need to be fully tested.
 For some modifications, it will make sense to parallel test the modified system against the unmodified system.
 The modified system then needs to be backtested on an ongoing basis

 Even if a value-at-risk system isn’t modified, it needs to be periodically reviewed to check if developments in the environment in which it is used have rendered if obsolete or not as useful as it once was.
 These scheduled reviews should be based on the design document, read in light of what may have changed (within the firm, the markets, data sources, etc.) since the design document was first written.
-The review should also include interviews with users to determine how they are currently using the system, if those uses are consistent with its design, and if modifications to the VaR measure might be called for.
+The review should also include interviews with users to determine how they are currently using the system, if those uses are consistent with its design, and if modifications to the value-at-risk measure might be called for.

 13.3.8 Model Inventory